 Check my Detailed review on Grammarly, where I have shared the detailed overview of using Grammarly for writing & editing blog posts, articles, and social media captions.
 It is free to use but with limited features.
 If you are at the beginning of your freelance business, use the free version.

 It comes with Chrome’s extension (free) to run background while working on Desktop.
 Same for Firefox.
 I have used it almost for 92 weeks.
 It works fine.
-So, the next in free online content writing tools article, you should definitely give it a try.
+So, the next free online content writing tools article, you should definitely give it a try.

 5. Portent- Best Title Generator.